 - Always wear a seat safety belt

 - Do not drink or use drugs (even prescriptions that have similar effects) before driving

 - Beware of weather conditions and drive carefully

 The bottom line is that people who drive smartly, strategically and avoid situations that can lead to an accident improve their chances of avoiding injury while on the road.

 Need More Information On Common Causes Of Collisions

 Call a Virginia Personal Injury Attorney Today

 As a committed Virginia Personal Injury Lawyer since 1989, Attorney Steven Oser has dedicated himself to protecting the rights of accident victims and their family members.
-He understands the challenges his clients face in the aftermath of a motor vehicle collision and promises to work hard to lessen the burdens his clients face to allow them to obtain justice, closure, and enough compensation to help cover the many expenses they face after suffering a car crash.
+He understands his clients’ challenges in the aftermath of a motor vehicle collision.
+He promises to work hard to lessen his clients’ burdens to allow them to obtain justice, closure, and enough compensation to help cover the many expenses they face after a car crash.
 If you, or a family member, were injured in a motor vehicle collision, speak to the law office of Steven Oser to obtain a free case evaluation.
 Call his law firm at (757) 539-4127 or complete their online contact form.
 A member of his legal team will get back to you right away.